Emily Carr University of Art and Design

 Emily Carr University of Art and Design campus is a purpose-built, light-filled space designed to foster innovation and collaboration.
 With state-of-the-art program space, as well as flexible gathering areas, the building encourages interdisciplinary community with accessibility and sustainability at its core.
 The dedicated exhibition spaces offer exciting opportunities for multimedia and large-scale works while peripheral spaces present extraordinary flexibility for innovative exhibitions.
 At the intersection of east and west Vancouver on former industrial land, Emily Carr?s new campus is at the forefront of the new heart of Vancouver?s creative industries.

-Emily Carr is close to a wide variety of neighborhoods: from quiet tree-lined streets, to relaxed beaches, to the energy of the downtown core.
+The University is close to a wide variety of neighborhoods from quiet tree-lined streets, to relaxed beaches, to the energy of the downtown core.
 Secure bike cages and dedicated lanes make it simple to ride to campus.
 Vancouver has a large community of artists, designers and media practitioners.
 This is a highly international city that welcomes talented students and professionals from all over the world.
 The city boasts strong industry ties in design, digital media, film, animation, gaming and sustainable technology.
-It?s not just big employers ? new studios and start-ups are born here every day.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.